VioletDao/CFTPInstructions/README.md

 ![Apply change](/img/applyChanges.png)

-**7.** Now, open a web browser, navigate to your CompleteFTP server,e.g. http://myserver - automatic!, and login if you haven't logged in yet.
+**7.** Now, open a web browser, navigate to your CompleteFTP server, e.g. http(s)://myserver - automatic!, and login if you haven't logged in yet.

 ![Login](/img/login.png)